arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_edge_modify_http_examples.md

 @RESTQUERYPARAM{keepNull,boolean,optional}
 Define if values set to null should be stored.
 By default the key is not removed from the document.

+@RESTQUERYPARAM{returnOld,boolean,optional}
+Define if a presentation of the deleted document should be returned within the response object.

+@RESTQUERYPARAM{returnNew,boolean,optional}
+Define if a presentation of the newly create

+@RESTQUERYPARAM{keepNull,boolean,optional}
+Define if values set to null should be stored.
+By default the key is not removed from the document.

 @RESTALLBODYPARAM{updateAttributes,object,required}
 The body has to be a JSON object containing the attributes to be updated.